 A trilogy of Disney Christmas movies starring Tim Allen.The first film in the series, The Santa Clause (1994) is sort of a modern take on the Scrooge story but with a twist.
 Cynical businessman Scott Calvin is divorced and bitter, his ex-wife Laura (Wendy Crewson) doesn't want him to have much contact with his son, Charlie (Eric Lloyd), and he's more concerned with the company's bottom line than with Christmas spirit.
-Until one Christmas night, he startles what he believes is a burglar on his roof.
+One fateful Christmas Eve, he startles a man who he believes is a burglar on his roof.
 The man falls off into the snow of their front yard, then vanishes, leaving his clothing behind.
 Scott, guilted into trying to be a better father, puts on the guy's red Santa coat — and this results in him and his son being magically transported to the North Pole, where he discovers that he must now take on the role of Santa.
 Being a cynic, he blows this off and returns to his life.
 But before he knows it, the naughty and nice list arrives for him to check twice.
 Scott finds himself craving cocoa with marshmallows and Christmas cookies.
 He puts on weight at an alarming rate despite workouts.
 He finds his hair whitening and a beard that grows back in five seconds, rather than a shadow at five o'clock.
 His ex thinks he's crazy and tries to have him arrested.
 The elves must spring him from jail and get him back to the North Pole in time for the midnight ride.The second is The Santa Clause 2: The Mrs. Clause (2002) in which Scott discovers that in order to keep being Santa, the fine print in the magical contract that gives him his Christmas powers requires him to find a wife.
 So he has only until Christmas to find a Mrs. Claus.
 He gets a watch with a magical indicator on it that tells him how much Christmas magic he has left; if it runs out, he can't get back to the North Pole.
 In order to keep the elves in the dark about the problem, a toy Santa is created to take his place.
 When it goes wrong, the elves try to keep a lid on it so Scott can find a lady.
 He finds one in Carol Newman (Elizabeth Mitchell) , but when he confesses, she kicks him out, believing he's being a Jerkass.
 But of course it all ends well.The third, The Santa Clause 3: The Escape Clause (2006), features a North Pole visit from Carol's parents for Christmas.
 Mrs. Claus is about to have a baby, and Santa must contend with jealous Jack Frost.
 Played by Martin Short, the harbinger of winter is jealous that Santa gets all the winter attention, and decides to exploit the escape clause of the Santa Clause in order to steal the job from Scott Calvin.
 Scott is returned to his life before, without Carol, but is made aware of what's gone wrong and has to set it all right before Christmas Eve.

 This movie series has examples of the following tropes: